Pureblueessentialsorg/pureblueessentials.com.au/content/shop/banmed01/index.md

 categories:
   - bottles
 price: 30
-size: medium 14cm
+size: medium 15cm
 brand: Pure Blue Essentials
 weight: 190
-length: 14
+length: 15
 height: 16
 width: 14
 ---
-A﻿n essential oil diffuser made from the seed pod of the Banksia grandis.
-Australian made, natural, re-usable and aesthetically beautiful.
-Totally free of plastic and uses no batteries or electricity in its operation.
-Choose from a small or medium size, depending on the size of your space to use your oil diffuser.
+T﻿hese beautiful all-natural essential oil diffusers are made from the seed pod of the Banksia grandis.
+They are Australian made, totally free of plastic and require no batteries, no flame and no electricity for operation.

 S﻿imply lift the cork, add 1ml of essential oils into the hole in the pod and replace the cork.
 For maximum diffusion of the essential oil, top up every 3-4 days.

-T﻿he small size diffuser is a﻿lso available in a gift pack with a 30ml bottle of your chosen remedial essential oil blend.
-Great value!